What time is The Great British Bake Off Christmas special on TV?

 Who’s in the Bake Off Christmas specials?

-There are two different Bake Off episodes this year with two different titles.
-The first is The Great Christmas Bake Off and the second is The Great Festive Bake Off.
+There are two different Bake Off episodes with the returning bakers split into two groups.

-The four bakers returning to the tent for The Great Christmas Bake Off are Paul Jagger, Beca Lyne-Pirkis, Selasi Gbormittah and Val Stones (below).
+Paul Jagger, Beca Lyne-Pirkis, Selasi Gbormittah and Val Stones (below) will compete in one episode.

-This episode will see the bakers face three “yummy yuletide challenges”, although more specific details of the bakes have yet to be revealed.
+This instalment will see the bakers face three “yummy yuletide challenges”, although more specific details of the bakes have yet to be revealed.

-Then, in order to maximise those festive tent decorations, Channel 4 is bringing us The Great Festive Bake Off featuring Benjamina Ebuehi, Rob Billington, Rav Bansal and Sandy Docherty.
+Then, in order to maximise those festive tent decorations, Channel 4 is bringing us a second episode featuring Benjamina Ebuehi, Rob Billington, Rav Bansal and Sandy Docherty.

 The only detail that we know about their bakes is that they will all have to make “something to celebrate in three delectable challenges”.